Optimal Nested Test Plan for Combinatorial Quantitative Group Testing: Conclusion

 We studied the quantitative group testing problem within the combinatorial group testing framework.
-The optimal nested test plan is established in closed form.
-The result finds applications in heavy hitter detection and spectrum sensing.
+The optimal nested test plan was established in closed form.
+Its application in heavy hitter detection was studied and its performance compared with prevailing sampling-based approaches.

+Besides Boolean and quantitative group testing, there are several other group testing models, including the semi-quantitative group testing(SQGT)~\cite{Emad2014semiquantitative} and the threshold group testing(TGT)~\cite{TGT}, that have been considered in the literature.
+Establishing the optimal nested test plan under these group testing models are interesting future directions.
+Since SQGT and TGT can be considered as noisy group testing with specific noise models, a recent result in~\cite{wang2017active} on a tree-structured adaptive strategy for general noisy group testing may be applicable, even though the special noise models in SQGT and TGT may be exploited for better performance.